 Questioning a word?
 Space for creative thinking..."One of the entries in Anticipatory history is Enclosure.
 What does this word mean to you, in the conext of environmental change and how we imagine and discuss pasts, places and futures?"
 Share your thoughts in the Comments box below, or use the Contact Form.

-Writer Mark Goldthorpe explores an online ecolinguistics course, delving into how we structure and receive our various discourses — texts, dialogues, advertising, news reports, stories — in ways that shape our attitudes and beliefs on environmental, social and economic issues.
+Writer Mark Goldthorpe explores an online ecolinguistics course, delving into how we structure and receive discourses — texts, dialogues, advertising, news reports, stories — in ways that shape our attitudes and beliefs on environmental, social and economic issues.

 approximate Reading Time: 8minutes